PRODYNA-YASM/yasm-api-go/docs/ProjectParticipation.md

 ### NewProjectParticipation

-`func NewProjectParticipation(id string, startdate Date, project Project, experiences []Experience, ) *ProjectParticipation`
+`func NewProjectParticipation(id string, startdate string, project Project, experiences []Experience, ) *ProjectParticipation`

 NewProjectParticipation instantiates a new ProjectParticipation object This constructor will assign default values to properties that have it defined,